hahoyer/fixIt.PrioMerger/README.md

 It enables a merger that lets you control the priorities of input connections.

-The milestone will show up as soon as you reach the milestone "Logistics" in tier 1 and comes with no costs.
+The milestone will show up as soon as you reach the milestone "Logistics" in tier 1 and comes with no extra costs.

 This way it can be activated immediately after "Logistics".